b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a chek/uncheck button in all the suggestions in user posts
+- DONE Implement a chek/uncheck button in all the suggestions in user posts
-- Implement a check/uncheck suggestion functionality
+- DONE Implement a check/uncheck suggestion functionality
-- Implement a hideSuggestion functionality to hide them from the suggestion section
+- DONE Implement a hideSuggestion functionality to hide them from the suggestion section

 #### Access to all the different post views